Navadeep-Reddy/Face_Recog/README.md

 A simple program to run quick facial recognition

 # How to use
-Place all photos inside the Faces directory to obtain the encoding
+Place all photos inside the Faces directory to obtain the reference faces
-Provide the path to the new photo to run facial recog as command line argument
+Provide the path to the photo with the unknown faces as command line argument to face_rec.py as command line argument